11 Top-Rated Tourist Attractions in Kansas City, MO

 3 Arabia Steamboat Museum

 Union Station was built in 1914 and accommodated thousands of passengers.
 It included a waiting room designed to hold up to 10,000 people.
 The station closed in the 1980s, underwent major renovations, and reopened in 1999 with shops, restaurants, and other services.
 It has a much smaller railway service as it now functions as an Amtrak stop.
 The building itself is quite impressive and one of the city's main tourist attractions.
 It also houses several interesting things to do, including Science City, the Regnier Extreme Screen Theater, the Arvin Gottlieb Planetarium, and City Stage Theater.

 6 Toy and Miniature Museum of Kansas City

 The Airline History Museum at the Downtown Airport on the northern edge of the city is guaranteed to make any flight enthusiast's heart beat faster.
-Here you can relive the days when people still flew with propeller machines over the Atlantic and Kansas City was the TWA headquarters.
+Here, you can relive the days when people still flew with propeller machines over the Atlantic, and Kansas City was the TWA headquarters.
 Flight veterans will be only too happy to tell their stories, and visitors can admire the many aircraft on display.
 One of the museum's best-known pieces is the TWA Moonliner, a scale model of the iconic passenger rocket conceived by Howard Hughes, Walt Disney, and Wernher Von Braun.
 The museum's most popular attraction is its flight simulators, which give visitors the opportunity to see and feel what it's like to fly a wide range of aircraft, from a biplane to a fighter jet.

 Where to Stay in Kansas City for Sightseeing